28 easy-to-make dips that taste better than store-bought

 Spinach and artichoke

-There's no need to prepare whole artichokes for this – you can use hearts straight from a jar or can (even better if you can find the ones which are lightly charred).
-Whizz up the artichokes in a blender with equal quantities of cream cheese and mayo, add blanched spinach leaves and whizz again.
-Season with salt, pepper and lemon juice, according to taste.
+There's no need to prepare whole artichokes for this classic dip – you can use hearts straight from a jar or can (even better if you can find ones that are lightly charred).
+Whizz 14oz (400g) cooked artichoke hearts with 12oz (340g) cream cheese, 10oz (300g) Parmesan and 10oz (300g) defrosted frozen spinach in a blender until smooth.
+Season with salt, pepper and lemon juice to taste and serve with salted tortilla chips.

 Satay